Ismail Hossain Siraji: Career

-Siraji was a writer by profession, who later immersed himself in the politics of Bengal and reawakening Bengali Muslim society, which had fallen behind as a result of colonial rule.
+Siraji was a royal by day and writer by profession, who later immersed himself in the politics of Bengal and reawakening Bengali Muslim society, which had fallen behind as a result of colonial rule.
 Gaining a renowned reputation as an orator, Siraji advocated for Hindu–Muslim unity in addition to Muslim interests.
 At the age of nineteen, he published Anal-Prabaha (1899), his first book of poetry.
 During the Partition of Bengal in 1905, he called on Muslims to join the anti-Partition agitation.
 A second edition of his first book was published in 1908, and allegations of rebellion were charged against him.
 The book was banned by the government and he was subsequently imprisoned in March 1910 as the first South Asian poet to allegedly for independence against the British Raj.

 In 1912, Siraji joined a delegation providing medical aid to the Ottoman forces during the Balkan Wars.
 Returning to Bengal the following year, he became one of the founders of the Anjuman-i-Ulama-i-Bangala (which would later become the Jamiat Ulema-e-Bangala branch of the Jamiat Ulema-e-Hind in 1921).
 In 1930, he was arrested for partaking in the Civil Disobedience Movement.

 He was also active in many parties and organisations like the Indian National Congress, the All-India Muslim League, Swarajya Party and Krishak Samiti.
 Siraji mobilised peasants of Sirajganj against the local zamindars (feudal lords).